Human response to disasters: Crime

-The prevalence of looting in the wake of disasters is another common myth.
-It is thought that disasters provide cover for criminal activity.
-In this scenario, people take advantage of law enforcement and other agencies responsible for maintaining the peace, safety, and security being occupied with disaster response and relief efforts.
-People believe criminals will use the disaster as an opportunity to loot due to a prevalence of evacuated, abandoned, and unguarded homes and stores.
+Looting is commonly cited as a typical consequence of disasters, but disaster researchers have argued that its prevalence is often exaggerated in public discourse.
+Disasters are often assumed to create opportunities for criminal activity because homes and businesses may be damaged, evacuated, or left unguarded.
+In this view, criminals are thought to take advantage of law enforcement and other agencies being occupied with disaster response and relief efforts.
+Homes and stores that are evacuated, abandoned, or left unguarded are often assumed to be vulnerable to looting.

 While looting can occur, they are always isolated incidents.
 And much reported looting is either entirely false or, at worst, desperate survivors scavenging for necessities.

 But because people believe looting happens, they frequently refuse to leave despite the disaster's destruction and damage in order to protect their homes and property.
 When no looting occurs, people tend to believe it is because enough security was in place to prevent it rather than looters did not exist in the first place.
 Also, officials who believe in this myth end up assigning personnel to a protection role rather than to a much more critical rescue, relief, or logistics support function.

 The lack of connection between disasters and looting was seen in the rates for theft and burglaries actually falling after Hurricane Betsy in 1965.
 This myth's impact was also seen outside the United States as evidenced by many Guatemalans staying after the 1976 earthquake out of fear of having their animals, homes, and possessions stolen.